mgpeters/memory-game-udacity/fend-project-memory-game-master/README.md

 ## Contributing

 This project bas based off the starter code provided by Udacity.
-Their contributing text is listed below:

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+The repository for the starter code can be found [here](https://github.com/udacity/fend-project-memory-game).

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+For details on contributing to my code, check out [CONTRIBUTING.md](CONTRIBUTING.md).